 The decrease in the A.T.S.
-Consultants Inc's earn-out in 2023 amounting to $\bigcirc$ 0.4 million (nil) and the increase in the contingent consideration for Lead Republik amounting to nil ( $\bigcirc$ 0.01 million) were recognised in the consolidated statement of comprehensive income as 'Revaluation of financial liabilities at fair value through profit or loss'.
+Consultants Inc's earn-out in 2023 amounting to € 0.4 million (nil) was recognised in the consolidated statement of comprehensive income as 'Revaluation of financial liabilities at fair value through profit or loss'.
 The remaining adjustments to contingent consideration have been recognised in the consolidated statement of financial position according to management's best estimate.
-The change in estimates according to the table above is related to contingent consideration for Casumba, CasinoFeber, Infinileads and A.T.S.
-Consultants Inc.
+The adjustments arising as a result of a change in fair value in 2024, according to the table above, relate to Casumba.

-The adjustment to reflect the total impact of discounting in the consolidated statement of financial position, amounted to $\in$ 2.7 million ( $\in$ 1.3 million) by the end of the year.
-Of the amounts recognised in the consolidated statement of financial position at 31 December 2023, $\in$ 18.3 million ( $\in$ 5.8 million) is considered to fall due for payment within less than 12 months from the end of the reporting year.
-The current debt will be mainly settled through expected cash generation during 2024.
+The adjustment to reflect the total impact of discounting in the consolidated statement of financial position, amounted to \in 1.7 million (\in 2.7 million) by the end of the year.
+Of the amounts recognised in the consolidated statement of financial position at 31 December 2024, \in 7.9 million (\in 18.3 million) is considered to fall due for payment within less than 12 months from the end of the reporting year.
+The current debt will be mainly settled through expected cash generation, in combination with existing financing options.